ninaleo/ransut-core/documentation/99-library/open-project-framework-mindmap.md

-# Open Project Framework mind map
+# Open Project Framework as Mindmap